HenryDavies/WDI-PROJECT-2/README.md

 	- Parse the text off them with the Google Cloud Vision API
 	- Look for all variations of square foot - 25 variations used (e.g. 'SQ FT', 'SA-FT')
 	- Find the maximum square foot number by splitting the text by each spelling of square foot (after making several adjustments to the text e.g. removing thousand separators and several other characters)
 	- Remove outliers: floor plans often appear antiquated, as if they have been scanned and faxed several times.
 Because of this, the text parser is not perfect.
 Luckily, mistakes are often adding or missing a digit, which leads to square foot data that is wildly off.
 I deal with these mistakes by excluding i) properties with a square footage under 250 or above 5000, and ii) properties with a price per square foot below 300 or above 1700.
-I estimate an error rate of **xxxx%**
  	- Save square foot data to listings

 #### Showing the properties and commute on the map